webtrees/webtrees.github.io/_admin/performance.md

 If you know that these images will always be public , then you can add an explicit privacy restriction to that record: "Privacy: show to visitors".

+## Thumbnail images

+webtrees can use two different PHP extensions to create thumbnail images - GD and ImageMagick.
+ImageMagick is much faster than, so you should install it if you can.
+See the FAQ entry for [thumbnails](https://webtrees.net/faq/thumbnails/)